bkw777/dl2/README.md

 ```
 ## OS Compatibility
 Tested on Linux, Macos, [FreeBSD](ref/freebsd.txt)
-Others have claimed it works under [Cygwin](https://www.cygwin.com/) on Windows, though I have not tried it myself.
-It probably does not work under WSL2 because WSL2 still does not provide good usb or serial port support.
+Purported to work under [Cygwin](https://www.cygwin.com/) on Windows, though I have not tried it myself.
+It probably does *not* work under WSL2 because WSL2 still does not fully support usb or serial ports.